AFB Levy

 levy

-Pursuant to clause 12 of the Biosecurity (American Foulbrood – Beekeeper Levy) Order 2003, notice is hereby given that for the 2025/26 levy year, the rates of the beekeeper and colony levies (exclusive of GST) and the basis of calculation will be:
+Pursuant to clause 12 of the Biosecurity (American Foulbrood – Beekeeper Levy) Order 2003, notice is hereby given that for the 2026/27 levy year, the beekeeper and colony levy rates (exclusive of GST) will be:

-We would like to thank beekeepers for their feedback on the proposed levy rate and budget for 2025/26.
-Of the 8,188 beekeepers invited to submit their views about the levy consultation, 93 responded with submissions via SurveyMonkey, post, or email.
+We thank beekeepers for their input on the proposed levy rate and budget.
+Of the 7,445 beekeepers invited, 147 (1.9%) provided submissions via SurveyMonkey, post, or email.

 description